MontaServices/AzureDevOpsWikiToDocFx/README.md

 # Usage

-With a azure-pipelines.yml build file below, a artifact will be created which you can release to a webserver.
+With a azure-pipelines.yml build file below, an artifact with the website files will be created.
+This you can release to a webserver.

 ```
 trigger: